One U.N. peacekeeper killed and four injured in north Mali attack

 MINUSMA - the United Nations Multidimensional Integrated Stabilization Mission in Mali - currently has about 12,000 military personnel deployed in the country.

-At least 303 MINUSMA personnel have been killed in hostile acts in Mali since the start of the mission in 2013, making it the deadliest U.N. peacekeeping mission in the world.
+At least 309 MINUSMA personnel have been killed in Mali since the start of the mission in 2013, of which 174 died in malicious acts, making it the deadliest U.N. peacekeeping mission in the world.

 (Reporting by Sofia Christensen; Editing by Toby Chopra and Sriraj Kalluvila)